rithmschool/intermediate_javascript/unit-02/07-functional-programming.md

 #### [⇐ Previous](./06-design-patterns.md) | [Table of Contents](./../readme.md) | [Next ⇒](./08-introduction-to-d3.md)

+# Functional Programming in JavaScript

 ### Objectives:

 By the end of this chapter - you should be able to

 - Define what functional programming is
 - Understand key components of functional programming like pure functions, composition and currying
-- Examine what reactive programming and observables are
+- Write curry, compose and flow functions

 ### Functional Programming